Doing Scrum? You need goals

 Completing a sprint

 Having carry over is a symptom of a larger problem in the team and organization.
-When I see this, I triage by look at these factors of the team:
+When I see this, I triage by look at these factors:

-- doesn’t fully understand the work they are taking on.
+- The team doesn’t fully understand the work they are taking on.

-- doesn’t fully understand the code base they are working in.
+- The team doesn’t fully understand the code base they are working in.

-- are afraid to make commitments to each other, the why’s could vary.
+- The team is afraid to make commitments to each other, the why’s could vary.

-- are frequently are interrupted by external factors
+- The team is frequently interrupted by external factors.

 Changes to a sprint are bad